PurpleBote/bote/docs/index.md

 ## Submitting changes

-Please send a GitHub Pull Request to [I2P Bote documentation](https://github.com/PurpleBote/bote/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
+Please send a GitHub Pull Request to [I2P-Bote documentation](https://github.com/PurpleBote/bote/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).

 Please make sure: